TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 # Project overview

-The goal of the project is to realize a simple search engine on top of a dataset of objects which are described by some quantities.
+The goal of the "Rent-o-matic" project (fans of Day of the Tentacle may get the reference) is to realize a simple search engine on top of a dataset of objects which are described by some quantities.
 The search engine shall implement a ranking system that shows the best results first.
 The implementation of the ranking system is up to the programmer and could be subject to changes.

 The objects in the dataset are storage rooms for rent described by the following quantities:

-* A unique code
+* An unique code
 * A size in square meters
 * A renting price in euros/day
 * Latitude and longitude